Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How To Do It

-3. Slowly bring your knees toward your chest, lifting your hips and glutes off the floor.
+- Slowly bring your knees toward your chest and slowly lift your hips and glutes off the floor.

 4. Incline Reverse Crunch

-Since it requires you to work against gravity, it puts more tension on the lower abs and is more difficult than the standard version.
+Since you are working against gravity, it puts more tension on the lower abs and is more difficult than the standard version.
+To further increase the challenge, use a more inclined position.

 Level: Intermediate and Advance